jburg3ss/header_analyzer/README.md

 **Trust Scoring**

-Combines all checks into a weighted score:
+Combines all checks into a weighted score.